Logarithmic sized proofs of commitment

 Runtime

 The verifier carries out the computation $\mathbf{G}’ = \mathsf{fold}(\mathbf{G}, u^{-1})$ $\log n$ times, and the first $\mathsf{fold}$ takes $\mathcal{O}(n)$ time.
-At first glance, it seems that the verifier’s runtime is $\mathcal{O}(n \log n)$, however we should observe that $n$ gets cut in half on each iteration, so the actual runtime is $n + \frac{n}{2} + \frac{n}{4} + … + 1 = 2n$ so the actual runtime of the verifier is $\mathcal{O}(n)$.
+At first glance, it seems that the verifier’s runtime is $\mathcal{O}(n \log n)$.
+However, notice that with each iteration, $n$ is halved, resulting in a runtime or $n + \frac{n}{2} + \frac{n}{4} + … + 1 = 2n$, leading to an overall runtime for the verifier of $\mathcal{O}(n)$.

 Proving we know the inner product $\langle\mathbf{a},\mathbf{b}\rangle=v$